Dogma of Love

 nora

-Humans and dogs have such a strange relationship that seems impossible to imagine with any other animal.
-Think of other animals that humans have domesticated.
-Humans have used cows, sheep, goats, pigs, and chickens to make life better, but humans could separate from these animals if we needed to.
-But many people would not choose to separate themselves from dogs.
+Humans and dogs have a unique relationship that seems impossible to imagine with any other animal.
+Over time, dogs and humans have grown to need each other.
+Humans may use other animals to improve their quality of life, but most humans could separate from them if needed.
+Most would not choose to separate themselves from dogs.
+With dogs, things are different.
 Humans and dogs, by contrast, adore each other.
-When Hurricane Katrina struck New Orleans in 2005, so many people refused to evacuate without their dogs that Congress passed a law requiring disaster preparedness plans to make accommodations for pets.
+When Hurricane Katrina struck New Orleans in 2005, so many people refused to evacuate without their dogs that Congress passed a law requiring disaster preparedness plans to accommodate pets.

-A dog’s love should never be taken for granted because people and dogs share such a unique bond.
+A dog's love should never be taken for granted because people and dogs share such a genuine bond.
+What may begin as a transaction quickly becomes mutual need and respect.
 This bond makes our lives inseparable.
-For many, the reaction we can get from dogs is proof enough that dogs truly love us.
+For many, the reaction we get from dogs is proof enough that dogs truly love us.
+Our souls become one.
+While we may not speak the same language, we understand each other’s souls.
 They show their love in the best ways.
-While their support may inflate your ego, it genuinely feels good to know that your pet cares about you as much as you do them.
-So how do you know if your dog loves you?
+While it may inflate your ego, it also feels good to know that your pet cares about you as much as you do them.
+So, how do you know if your dog loves you?

-What began as a mutual-services contract between two very different species has become something much more like love.
-None of that makes a lick of sense, but it doesn’t have to.
-Love rarely touches the reasoning parts of the brain.
-It touches the dreamy parts, the devoted parts—it touches the parts we sometimes call the heart.
-For many thousands of years, it’s there that our dogs have lived.
+What began as a mutual services contract has become much more like love.
+Love rarely touches the rational parts of the brain.
+It touches the devoted parts of our lives we call the heart.
+It’s in our hearts that dogs imprint on us.
+None of it makes a lick of sense, but it doesn't have to.
 Dogs are the most amazing creatures.
-They live brave, beautiful lives.
-They protect their families, love us, and make our lives a little brighter.
-Right up until they die, they live because they don’t waste time being afraid of tomorrow.
+They live brave, beautiful little lives by protecting us, loving us, and brightening our lives.
+Right up until they die, they live because they don't waste time being afraid of tomorrow.

-Such short little lives our pets have to spend with us, and they spend most of it waiting for us to come home each day.
-It is amazing how much love and laughter they bring into our lives and even how much closer we become with each other because of them.
-Animals have a much better attitude to life and death than we do.
-They know when their time has come.
-We are the ones that suffer when they pass, but it’s a healing kind of grief that enables us to deal with other griefs that are not so easy to grab hold of.
-The past few weeks have been hard for us and "ruff" for Nora – diagnosis, liver surgery, waiting for biopsy results, and now recovery.
-It made me realize that she may not be my whole life, but she makes my life whole.
-For over sixteen years, she has been the one constant in my life while everything else changed.
-I don't know what I will do the day she says goodbye.
-They say the road to heaven is paved with paw prints, and if it's not, that doesn't sound much like paradise to me.
+Our pets have such a short amount of time to spend with us, and they spend most of it waiting for us to come home each day.
+It is incredible how much love and enjoyment they bring into our lives.
+Dogs have a much better attitude to life and death than we do.
+They know when their time has come, but we are the ones who suffer when they pass.
+It’s a healing kind of grief that enables us to deal with other griefs that are not so easy to grasp.
+The past few months have been excruciating for us without Nora.
+It’s made me realize that she may not have been my whole life, but she made it whole.
+For over 19 years, she was my one constant when everything else changed.
+There is no normal since we said goodbye.
+They say the road to heaven is paved with paw prints; if not, that doesn't sound much like paradise to me.
+Nora was the purest love of my life, and she took a piece of my heart when she left.
+I will never be completely whole until she is in my arms again.

 spaghetti

-Spaghetti and Meatballs have been an annual Christmas Eve tradition in our home for over 16 years.
-While the boys were opening up Christmas pajamas before bed, Nora jumped onto the kitchen table and licked all our leftover plates clean.
-We caught her red-faced and unapologetic.
-She is known as a "Houndini" in escapism and Naughty Nora for her mischief.
-We have loved her incredible sweet spirit and would not wish it any other way.
-I hope you enjoy this recipe as much as she does.
+Nora's Meatballs has been our home's annual Christmas Eve tradition for over 20 years.
+While the boys opened their Christmas pajamas before bed, Nora jumped onto the kitchen table and cleaned all our leftover plates.
+We caught her red-pawed and unapologetically red-faced.
+She was known as a "Houndini" in escapism and Naughty Nora for her mischief.
+We loved her incredibly sweet spirit and would not have wanted it any other way.
+I only wish she were here to enjoy it one last time.
+I hope you love this recipe as much as she did.

 Nora’s Christmas Eve Spaghetti and Meatballs